Holly Mae Brood

 Holly Mae Brood (born 25 November 1994) is a Dutch actress and presenter.
 She is best known for her role as Amy Kortenaer in the soap opera Goede tijden, slechte tijden and the spin-off series Nieuwe Tijden.
 She is also known as co-host of the Dutch/Flemish version of Love Island.
-She is a daughter of musician Herman Brood.
+Musician Herman Brood was her stepfather.

 Career

 Film and television

 Brood played a role in the 2016 films SneekWeek and Hart Beat.
 She played a role in the 2018 comedy film Mannen van Mars.
 In 2019, she presented Holland's Next Make Over, a spin-off of Holland's Next Top Model.
 In that same year, Brood also appeared in the musical Lazarus at the DeLaMar theatre in Amsterdam, Netherlands.

 In 2019 and 2020, Brood appeared in the television series Meisje van Plezier.
 She also played the role of Claudia in the 2020 film Life as It Should Be directed by Ruud Schuurman.
 In March 2022, she appeared in an episode of the police drama series Flikken Maastricht.
 Brood appears in the 2022 film Foodies directed by Mannin de Wildt.

 Brood plays a lead role in the Netflix film The Takeover directed by Annemarie van de Mond.
 She also provided the voice for the character Goldilocks in the Dutch version of the film Puss in Boots: The Last Wish.
 Brood appears in the Videoland series Hockeyvaders.
 She was one of the team captains in the 2023 television show Alles is Muziek presented by Marieke Elsinga.
 The show ended after six episodes as a result of disappointing viewing figures.

-She appears in the 2023 film Alles is nog steeds zoals het zou moeten zijn which is the sequel to the 2020 film Life as It Should Be.
-Brood appears in the 2024 film De Break-Up Club directed by Jonathan Elbers.
+Brood appears in the 2023 film Alles is nog steeds zoals het zou moeten zijn which is the sequel to the 2020 film Life as It Should Be.
+She appears in the 2024 film De Break-Up Club directed by Jonathan Elbers.
 Brood also appears in the 2024 film Tegendraads directed by Ben Sombogaart.
 She also appears in a 2024 Videoland series about Patty Brard.
 She appears in the 2024 film Schitterend directed by Maurice Trouwborst.
 Brood and the band IOS created the title song of the film.

-As of July 2024, she is scheduled to play a lead role in the 2025 film Amsterdamned II directed and written by Dick Maas.
+Brood plays a lead role in the 2025 film Amsterdamned II directed and written by Dick Maas.
+The film won the Golden Film award after having sold over 100,000 tickets.
+As of January 2026, she is scheduled to appear in the 2026 film De Bovenburen directed by Simone van Dusseldorp.
+She plays a role in the 2026 television series Rippers which airs on Videoland.
+As of June 2026, she is scheduled to play a lead role in the Videoland series La Vida Barcelona.